altlenny/openFVD/README.md

 # License information #
 #######################

-FVD++, an advanced coaster design tool for NoLimits Copyright (C) 2012-2014, Stephan "Lenny" Alt <alt.stephan@web.de>
+FVD++, an advanced coaster design tool for NoLimits and NoLimits2 Copyright (C) 2012-2015, Stephan "Lenny" Alt <alt.stephan@web.de>

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by